15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 All eCommerce stores can reduce cart abandonment through website optimizations, such as improving your checkout flow and using intuitive UX practices leading customers toward a purchase.

-We mentioned some of the key benefits to getting people to shop in your app in the last section.
-App shoppers convert more often, spend more, abandon their carts less, and are easier to follow up with when they do.
+App shoppers convert at a higher rate, spend more, abandon their carts less, and are easier to follow up with if they do.

 This gives you all the benefits of a native app for a negligible cost, with minimal work required (both upfront and ongoing), launched in less than a month.